Production Reporting Reminders

 • Agents/agencies who do not timely key production data will be assessed LPRs.

 • Any LRRs for the SCD and LPRs for PRD are combined and together cannot exceed 3% per crop contract.
-For example, if an agent/agency has a SCD LRR of 2% and a PRD LPR of 2% on the same crop contract, the LRR/LPR for the policy will be 3% (maximum allowed) for the crop contract.
+For example, if an agent/agency has a SCD LRR of 2% and a PRD LPR of 2% on the same crop contract, the total LRR/LPR for the policy will be 3% (maximum allowed) for the crop contract.

 Production Record Type